AUTOSAR Tutorial | Tutorial on AUTOSAR Architecture basics

 • AUTOSAR covers following working topics which are software architecture, methodology and application interfaces.
 Standardized layer is called "Basic software" layer in AUTOSAR architecture as explained below.

-Let us understand AUTOSAR architecture as part of AUTOSAR tutorial.
+Let us understand AUTOSAR architecture layers as part of AUTOSAR tutorial.
 As shown in the figure-2, AUTOSAR architecture has 3 main layers viz.
 Application layer, RTE and basic software.
 The basic software consists of many sublayers viz. service layer, ECU abstraction layer and microcontroller abstraction layer.
 These three sublayers of "basic software" layer offers modules with different service functions such as OS services, network communication, memory services, management services etc. Moreover various bus types exist across these three sublayers which include CAN, LIN, Flexray, MOST etc.

 The application layer consists of interconnected software components.
 A software component is a reusable self-contained artifact which implements a function with given properties.
 These software components encapsulate parts of application and communicate over hardware independent bus called as VFB ("Virtual Functional Bus").
 If software components are tied to different ECUs, then they can communicate via their respective RTEs and basic software layers.
 In this case, RTE implements VFB on a dedicated ECU.
 The "Basic software" offers various service functions for application developers.